minorbug/mfsjs/README.md

      - Bayer (ordered pattern)
      - Threshold (high contrast)
    - Adjust algorithm-specific parameters if desired
-   - Preview the result in real-time

 4. **Configure Disk Settings**:
-   - Set the disk size (default 400KB)
+   - Set the disk size (default 400KB) -- ** This is experimental -- I have had corrupted images occasionally if the size isnt 400k **
    - Name your volume (up to 27 characters)
    - Monitor the disk usage percentage as you add images